adjakka/Capstone_Projects/Capstone_2/README.md

 ### Goal of the project ###

 Given an amazon product description, I'm trying to see how what products will be 'recommended'.
 For example, if I'm purchasing a Banana Republic t-shirt, I want to see if the recommendation system just recommends other t-shirts or/and other Banana Republic products.
-For simplicity, I'll first visually inspect the results and then analyze results based on the descriptions.
+Once we have the results for a certain product, I'll first visually inspect the results (the recommended products) and then analyze results based on the descriptions.

 ### Motivation for this project and practical application ###